Scientific Name

 Repotting: This plant is not particularly fast-growing and will only rarely need repotting.
 Repot it in the spring in a container a few inches larger in diameter every few years to keep it from becoming rootbound.

-Propagation: Propagating A. flexilifolia can be done using the offsets, cuttings, or seeds from a mature plant.
+Propagation: Propagating A. flexilifolia can be done by offsets, cuttings, or seeds from a mature plant.
 Remove offsets from the mother plant or take cuttings with a sharp knife in late spring or early summer.
 For best results, sow seeds during the warm months.

 Learn more at How to Grow and Care for Aloe.